uglyviking/Thunder-of-Dragons/Thunder of Dragons.md

 # NPCs
 ## Leosin
+Harper angent working against the Cult of the Dragon.
+He has various contacts and sources of information.
 ## Lord Nandar
+## Felgalos
+Bronze dragon known from his extreme maladroitness.
+He lost his eggs and needed them returned.
+## Zephalos
 ## Kidney Beans
+Artificer originally held and forced to work for the Cult of the Dragon.
+She is a master mechanic who built a warforged body.
+She has since agreed to join our service and captain's our airship.
 ## Lord Arad
 Former lord at the Stormhold Castle.
 I highly intelligent wizard he has a deep hunger for power.
 It was found later he was a follower of Bane.
 ## Sacha Baron of Cohen